-Putting gender and the needs of poor communities at the heart of national development plans and trade integration is something to which the EIF is fully committed.
-The EIF has a clear mandate to help LDCs benefit from global trade through tackling bottlenecks to trade and promoting sustainable economic growth and development for countries to effectively trade their way out of poverty.
-Central to this is the need to address gender-specific constraints and increase trading opportunities for both women and men.
-More information on gender and Aid for Trade, notably the work of the International Trade Centre (ITC) in this area, can be found here.
+Putting gender considerations into the heart of national development plans and trade policy is something to which the EIF is fully committed.
+EIF has a mandate to help LDCs benefit from global trade by tackling bottlenecks and promoting sustainable economic growth, and central to this is the need to address gender-specific constraints and increase trading opportunities for both women and men.

 Tackling gender-based constraints often amounts to creating a more gender‑neutral environment for the production and trade in goods and services.
-Typically, this pertains to areas such as employment, legal structures, customs or individual household situations.
-The EIF offers solutions to improve women's family situations, to diminish the supply-side constraints that particularly affect them and improve their access to markets.
-Many industries and businesses - especially SMEs - are mainly comprised of women, and it is therefore crucial that they are granted conditions similar to the ones enjoyed by men.
-In order to do so, DTISs regularly report on gender issues, and the DTIS Action Matrices include potential solutions to these issues.
-In 2008, an expert roundtable jointly organized by the ITC, the WTO, the Government of Zambia and the Government of Lao PDR discussed gender and trade questions and produced an informative Reference Guide.
+Typically, this relates to areas such as employment, legal structures, customs and individual household situations.
+EIF offers solutions to improve women's economic situations, to diminish the supply-side constraints that particularly affect them and improve access to markets.
+Many industries and businesses - especially SMEs - are woman-dominated, therefore it is crucial that they are granted the same access as men.

 EIF's trade research and analysis, including Diagnostic Trade Integration Studies (DTIS) and Action Matrices, report on gender issues in countries and make recommendations.